-We are no longer accepting applications for CALUE Undergraduate Scholar Project Funding.
+We are no longer accepting applications for TRUE Undergraduate Scholar Project Funding.

-Thank you for your interest in undergraduate scholar project funding provided by the TTU Center for Active Learning and Undergraduate Engagement (CALUE).
-CALUE Undergraduate scholar project funding assists with the costs associated with an undergraduate working on a faculty project or undertaking their own project under the guidance of a faculty mentor.
+Thank you for your interest in undergraduate scholar project funding provided by the TTU Center for Transformative Undergraduate Experiences (TRUE).
+TRUE Undergraduate scholar project funding assists with the costs associated with an undergraduate working on a faculty project or undertaking their own project under the guidance of a faculty mentor.
 Funding will be awarded based on a competitive review process.
 The overall structure of project funding, as well as important deadlines and requirements, have changed.
 Therefore, it is suggested that you review the information below very carefully.

 To be eligible to receive funding, an undergraduate student must be participating in scholarly work that is meaningful to a faculty member's project or conducting their own original project under the mentorship of a faculty member.
 Funding will be allocated according to Texas Tech University and State of Texas regulations and is limited.
 Funding requests may be submitted from $50, up to a maximum of $1000.
 Project funding must be used to either pay students working on a faculty project or to purchase project supplies for the student's personal project, not both.

 Depending on when the project will take place, applications should be submitted in accordance with the dates presented below.